OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-28.md

 ## Matthew 28:3

-His appearance was like lightning, and his clothing was as white as snow.
+His appearance was dazzling like lightning, and his clothing was as bright as snow.

 ## Matthew 28:4

-The guards were so afraid of him that they shook and became like dead men.
+The guards were so terrified of him that they trembled and appeared lifeless.

 ---